ObligatedUsername/rust-simple_web_browser/README.md

 ### Features
 - [x] open a web page given a URI and shows the text
-- [ ] show a list of clickable links
+- [/] show a list of clickable links (currently shows lists, but links aren't clickable yet)
 - [x] download a file regardless of its size
 - [ ] download a file in parallel (OPTIONAL)
 - [x] follow redirections